If you test positive on an at-home test, do you need to report it? - NewsBreak

 The CDC doesn’t instruct people to report the case as part of its self testing guidelines ; however, many local health departments want that information.
 Some counties, like Marin County in California and Albany County in New York , have easy ways to report the positive test with an online form.

 Other counties and local health jurisdictions, like San Francisco, instruct you to report the case to your primary health care provider.
-They are required to then report the case to the county.Staff works to shorten wait time at Truman Sports Complex COVID-19 testing site
+They are required to then report the case to the county.Biden sending millions more COVID tests to schools to keep them open

 Some places have no formal guidance on what to do.
 Massachusetts Department of Public Health told the Boston Globe it has no way to collect at-home test results .